Quantifying Network Similarity using Graph Cumulants: The Main Message (Discussion)

 Thus, there are two relevant limits: we may ask about the distributions of these statistics as either $n$ or $s$ become sufficiently large.
-As \mbox{$s\rightarrow\infty$}, both methods are asymptotically normal.
-However, as \mbox{$n\rightarrow\infty$} (with $s$ fixed), graph cumulants appear to more properly exploit the multiplicity of the data \textit{within} each graph, allowing for inference even when \mbox{$s=1$}.
-In contrast, the test using moments is \mbox{ill-defined} for \mbox{$s=1$}, or when the number of samples is too small (see Appendix~\ref{Appendix:CovS}).
-Moreover, even in the ``classical'' limit of \mbox{$s\rightarrow\infty$}, the use of graph cumulants remains statistically advantageous (see Appendix~\ref{Sec:PARE}).
+As \mbox{$s\rightarrow\infty$} (with fixed $n$), both methods are asymptotically normal by the central limit theorem.
+In Appendix~\ref{Sec:PARE}, we show that using graph cumulants remains statistically advantageous even in this ``classical'' limit.
+As \mbox{$n\rightarrow\infty$} (with fixed $s$), graph cumulants appear to more properly exploit the multiplicity of the data \textit{within} each graph, allowing for inference even when \mbox{$s=1$} (see Appendix~\ref{Appendix:CovS}).